skyiron/web/packages/design-system/docs/index.md

 # OpenCloud Design System

-OpenCloud Design System is an open source tool for building UI Design Systems with Vue.js.
-It provides you and your team a set of organized tools, patterns & practices that work as the foundation for your application development.
+The **OpenCloud Design System** provides you and your team with a set of components and utilities for application and extension development within the OpenCloud Web ecosystem.

-You’re looking at OpenCloud Design System’s demo documentation and component library.
-It serves as a resource that helps to define a common visual language for our applications.
+The design system is bundled with OpenCloud Web, so you can and should just use the components and utilities you find in this documentation.
+This helps us in building a common visual language for the whole ecosystem.